-You don’t have to quit plastic cold turkey or set up your family for zero-waste all in one day.
+You don’t have to quit plastic cold turkey or go zero-waste all in one day.
 In fact, you’re more likely to fail—and give up—if you try to do too much at once.
 Instead, take it one step at a time.
 Pick one green change to nurture each month.
 When that first change has become a habit, add another.
-Try these baby steps to a greener family.
+Try these baby steps to develop an environmentally-friendly family life.

 Green Step: BYOBags